Service Information

-Service Information was a regular slot in the early days of colour television in the United Kingdom that gave out engineering information for the radio and television trade.
+Service Information was a weekday broadcast on BBC2 of engineering information for the radio and television trade.
 These announcements were made by the BBC continuity announcers of the time and were read over basic in-vision captions.

-The “programme” was broadcast on BBC2 during trade test transmissions and was not aimed at the general public or billed in the schedule.
-They went out three times a day 10.00a.m., 11.30a.m., and 2.30p.m. each weekday from 23 October 1967 to 1975, then once a day at 10.30a.m. from 1975 until the final broadcast on 23 December 1982.
+The "programme" was broadcast on BBC2 during trade test transmissions and was not aimed at the general public.
+It was not billed in the schedule.
+They went out three times a day 10.00a.m., 11.30a.m., and 2.30p.m.
+From 20 January 1975, the bulletin was broadcast just once each day, at 10.30a.m..
+The transmission times of these bulletins was moved if other programmes were being shown.
+For example, the Wednesday broadcast from October 1977 onwards was aired at 11.30 a.m. due to Gharbar being shown at 10.20 a.m.
+The final broadcast took place on 23 December 1982.
 The IBA (and its predecessor, the ITA) had a similar programme called Engineering Announcements.

 Format

 In the days of early colour television in Great Britain the BBC2 daytime periods were filled with the colour test card and trade test colour films to help viewers and dealers to test and tune-in their television receivers.